Homeschooling in Utah & Homeschool Laws

 Homeschooling families may be eligible for certain federal tax benefits to help offset educational expenses.
 One option is a Coverdell Education Savings Account, which allows money to grow tax-free when used for qualified education costs.
 Homeschool parents might also be able to deduct a portion of mortgage interest or rent if part of the home is used regularly and exclusively for homeschooling.
 Finally, tax credits or deductions could be available for required books, supplies, and curricula used for homeschool instruction.
 To learn more about these potential tax advantages, homeschooling families should review the information and resources provided by the IRS.

-Immunization Requirements in Utah
+Utah Immunization Requirements

 In Utah, homeschooling offers the flexibility for parents to decide on immunization, as it is not a mandatory requirement.
 Should you opt for immunization for your child, it’s advisable to include the relevant documents in your homeschool records for comprehensive documentation.